 You can obtain further information about Matomo, for example, at the following address: https://matomo.org/what-is-matomo/

-Withdrawal of consent in to the processing of Personal Data.
+Withdrawal of consent into the processing of Personal Data.
 You may withdraw your consent for HPI to process your Personal Data as stated herein at any time.
 Once you assert this right, HPI will not process your Personal Data any longer unless legally required to do so.
 However, any withdrawal has no effect on past processing by HPI up to the point in time of your withdrawal.
-Please direct any such request to email@example.com.
+Please direct any such request to firstname.lastname@example.org.

 Cookies.
 Our website uses "cookies".
 Cookies are small files that are stored on your data carrier and store specific settings and data for exchange with our system via your browser.
-Cookies help us, for example, to realise fundamental features of the platform, e.g. keeping you logged in, as well as to design our offers to be as comfortable, efficient and interesting as possible for you.
+Cookies help us, for example, to realize fundamental features of the platform, e.g. keeping you logged in, as well as to design our offers to be as comfortable, efficient and interesting as possible for you.
 A basic distinction is made between different types of cookies: so-called session cookies, which can be deleted as soon as you close your browser, and temporary cookies, which are saved for a longer period of time on your data carrier.
 This storage helps us design our website and our offer in a way that suits you.
 It also eases your use.
 For example, certain entries you make are saved in such a way that you do not have to continually repeat them.

 For the most part, the cookies we use are so-called session cookies, with which you can be identified during the duration of your visit.
 After the session has ended the session cookies expire automatically.

-Moreover, we use temporary cookies to store user preferences in your browser (for example: caption language or volume in the video player).
+Moreover, we use temporary cookies to store user preferences in your browser (for example caption language or volume in the video player).
 If you give us consent for Web Analysis (see Section C), we store temporary cookies as part of the web analysis tool "Matomo".
 These have a lifespan of 1 week.

 There is no personal data saved on the cookies we implement.
 The cookies are thus not assignable to you or to any other person.